KangLin/RabbitRemoteControl/README.md

 **Allows you to use any device and system in anywhere and remotely manage any device and system in any way**.

+Its goal is to be simple, convenient, security and easy to use, improving work efficiency.

 It include remote desktop, remote control, file transfer(FTP, SFTP), terminal, remote terminal(SSH, TELNET), player, network tools etc functions.

 ### Screenshot